CLIENT PROGRAMS AND SERVICES SURVEY

 Court officers appear in court, as scheduled, to represent the Department on probation matters.
 Court Officers screen and calendar petitions; present probation reports and recommendations; provide input to the courts for clarification; record court orders, instructions and/or comments from the court; and act as liaisons between the Department and the courts.

-The level of offender services provided is determined by the Adult Services classification system.
+The level of offender services provided is determined by the validated risk and needs assessment.
 To provide an opportunity for rehabilitation while ensuring public safety, traditional supervision services are offered in conjunction with specialized programs.

 On April 4, 2011, the Public Safety Realignment Act (AB 109) was signed into law by Governor Jerry Brown.
 The policy changes in the Act focus on alleviating overcrowding in the California State prisons and reducing the state corrections budget.
 This is achieved largely through transferring responsibility for incarceration and supervision of many low level inmates and parolees from the California Department of Corrections and Rehabilitation (CDCR) to the county level.
 AB 109 went into effect October 1, 2011.